The Neighbourhood Matching Grants scheme provides funding to neighbourhood groups for local activities that are inclusive and connect neighbours.

 How much funding is available?

-- A community veggie garden that united neighbours by planting and growing vegetables.
+- A community veggie garden for neighbours to plant, grow and share organic produce.

-For further information on the Neighbourhood Matching Grants, please contact Siobhan Wood:
+For further information on the Neighbourhood Matching Grants, please contact Emily Harnett: